sagism/rpnc/README.md

     pip install -r requirements.txt
     python rpnc.py

-You can install it globally on your system using pyinstaller:
+You can install it globally on your system using pyinstaller.

-    pyinstaller rpnc.py --onefile
-    sudo cp dist/rpnc /usr/local/bin/
+See `build.sh` for more details.

 ## Usage